 2018 has been a hectic year, which has resulted in an almost year-long gap in activity on this blog.
 Many things have happened in this time, but I would like to concentrate on one thing in particular — the perception that I have somehow turned “right-wing”, for defending things that for many years have been […]Read more "Am I right-wing?"

-Khaled Hosseini, The Kite Runner Alexis de Tocqueville, Democracy in America Boris Pasternak, Doctor Zhivago Christopher Hitchens, The Missionary Position: Mother Teresa in Theory and Practice Frank McGuinness, Observe the Sons of Ulster Marching Across the Somme Tony Judt, A Grand Illusion?
+Khaled Hosseini, The Kite Runner The Constitution of the United States and the US Declaration of Independence Christopher Hitchens, The Missionary Position: Mother Teresa in Theory and Practice Frank McGuinness, Observe the Sons of Ulster Marching Across the Somme Tony Judt, A Grand Illusion?
 An Essay on Europe V.I.
 Lenin, The State and Revolution Raif Badawi, 1000 Lashes (Because I […]Read more "Reading list for 2018"